michaelewens/Intangible-capital-stocks/README.md

 # Intangible capital: accumulation and stocks

-This repository contains (or will contain) the parameter estimates for intangible capital accumulation from Ewens, Peters and Wang (2018) work "Acquiring Intangibles."
+This repository contains (or will contain) the parameter estimates for intangible capital accumulation from Ewens, Peters and Wang (2018) work "Acquisition prices and the measurement of intangible capital."

 ## Primer on capitalizing intangibles: the perpetual inventory model